aFuzzyBear/astro-ui/docs/XElement/api/methods/observers.md

 They also come with their own set of options to provide an extra level of control over the observations made on the element.

-These `[options={}]` vary between observers, for instance, the 'Resize Observer' accepts no additional properties, where as the 'Mutation Observer'  can accept up to seven different configuration properties.
+These `[options={}]` vary between observers, for instance, the  "Resize Observer" accepts no additional properties, where as the 'Mutation Observer'  can accept up to seven different configuration properties.

 There is more information on each observer and their respective properties together in their allotted sections.